 Rome Opera House Program

-Opera and ballet performances are staged between January and November at Teatro Costanzi, while during the summer, the program takes place in the stunning scenery of the open-air Roman Terme di Caracalla (except for this year, taking place at the Circus Maximus to ensure anti-Covid safety measures).
+Opera and ballet performances are staged between September and May at Teatro Costanzi, while during the summer, the program takes place in the stunning scenery of the open-air Roman Terme di Caracalla.

 For the full program: operaroma.it